-Allergic Contact Dermatitis often results from an immune response to a small, structurally simple, nonprotein molecule, caused by exposure to a substance or material to which you have become extra sensitive or allergic.
-Allergic type reactions may occur suddenly, a few days after exposure, or months after exposure to a substance.
+- Allergic Contact Dermatitis: often results from an immune response to a small, structurally simple, nonprotein molecule, caused by exposure to a substance or material to which you have become extra sensitive or allergic.
+Allergic-type reactions may occur suddenly, a few days after exposure, or months after exposure to a substance.
 Where contact occurred with the substance, a red, streaky or patchy rash may occur, often with bumps that form moist, weepy blisters that ooze, drain and crust.
-Or, skin may be scaly, raw or thickened and feel warm.
-Common allergens may include: adhesives; fragrances in perfumes and personal care products; antibiotics; clothing materials, such as wool or spandex; nail polish; hair products and dyes; nickel or other metals; poison ivy, oak sumac and other plants; and rubber or latex.
+Or, the skin may be scaly, raw or thickened and feel warm.
+Common allergens may include adhesives; fragrances in perfumes and personal care products; antibiotics; clothing materials, such as wool or spandex; nail polish; hair products and dyes; nickel or other metals; poison ivy, oak sumac and other plants; and rubber or latex.

-Upon diagnosis, Johns Creek Dermatology will develop a treatment plan, which usually consists of medications to relieve the symptoms, and avoidance of the suspected irritant.
-Emollients or moisturizers will be recommended to maintain skin moisture, and help skin repair itself.
-Corticosteroid skin creams or ointments may be prescribed to reduce inflammation, and in severe cases an oral steroid or injection may be required.
+Upon diagnosis, Johns Creek Dermatology will develop a contact dermatitis treatment plan comprised of medications to relieve the symptoms, and the avoidance of the suspected irritant.
+Emollients or moisturizers are used to maintain skin moisture and help the skin repair itself.
+In some cases, corticosteroid skin creams or ointments may be prescribed to reduce inflammation.
+In severe cases, an oral steroid, or an injection, may be required.
 An OTC or prescription antihistamine regimen may also supplement the other treatments.
-We will prepare a maintenance plan in allergic dermatitis cases, because it is important to remember that even though your symptoms may be cleared within weeks, your immune system will recall the substance to which you are allergic.
+Cases of allergic dermatitis require a maintenance plan because, even though your symptoms may be cleared within weeks, the immune system will recall the substance to which you are allergic.